bzminer/bzminer/README.md

   --cache_dag INT             Useful for eth + zil.
 0 = disabled (default), 1 = dag cached in vram (only supported on >6gb cards)
   --zil_only                  Only mine zil for the first algo (for zil + non-eth algo).
 Will set for first pool_config.
 Will only generate a dag for epoch 0 (zil). use in combination with --multi_mine_type 1, --multi_mine_ms 0 10000 and cache_dag 1
   --force_algo TEXT           Force an algorithm to run.
 Useful for OS's that do not currently have the desired algo implemented in integration scripts
+  --force_algo2 TEXT          Force an algorithm to run as the second algo in dual.
+Useful for OS's that do not currently have the desired algo implemented in integration scripts
   --opencl_workgroup_size INT Force an opencl algorithm to use a specific workgroup size.
   --blockchain_fee BOOLEAN    Enable/Disable 2% kaspa dev fund.
 0 = disable, 1 = enable.
 Default = 0
   --algo_opt INT ...
 A list (one per device) of whether to use algorithm optimizations if the algo supports it.